 Windows memory diagnostic is capable of identifying and diagnosing problems with your memory (RAM).
 If the test result indicates a problem with your memory, you may need to replace your RAM pieces.

-To run Windows Memory diagnostic in Windows 10, go to start menu and type mdsched.exe.
+To run Windows Memory diagnostic in Windows 11 or 10, go to start menu and type mdsched.exe.
 Choose to restart your computer to run the tool.

-If you have no access to your Windows 10, follow the steps mentioned above about how to enter Windows Recovery.
+If you have no access to your Windows, follow the steps in the previous section about how to enter Windows Recovery.
 Once you’re there, open Command prompt and enter mdsched.exe.

-If nothing works to solve the Whea Uncorrectable Error Windows 10 issue, try to reset your Windows.
-Though it’s better to identify the problematic hardware instead of deciding to reset Windows 10, but if you don’t mind to reset your Windows, you can try to do so.
-After all, the reset allows you to keep your files.
+If nothing works to solve the Whea Uncorrectable Error blue screen issue on your PC, try to reset your Windows.
+Though it’s better to identify the problematic hardware instead of deciding to reset Windows, but if you don’t mind the hassles of resetting, you can try to do so.
+After all, the reset allows you to keep your data and files.

-For detailed instruction on how to reset Windows 10, go to: How to reset Windows 10 to factory settings without losing files.
+For detailed instruction on how to reset Windows 11 or 10, go to: How to reset Windows 11/10 to factory settings without losing files.